melbourne2991/mobform/README.md

 - `value` is the value that the user will see in the input.
 - `validate()` is a function that triggers validation - in the example below we are validating onBlur (when the browser focus leaves the input)
 - `onChange(value)` is a function that takes the updated value, if we don't call this nothing will change.
-- `error` is an ES6 Map of errors tracked by our validators.
+- `error` is an ES6 Map of errors tracked by our fieldState.

 _Under the hood `withFieldProps` wraps the component in another component which allows for fields to be automatically removed and added to the form state using the context API._